This phase was to develop the conceptual wellbeing domains of the outcomes framework (the draft outcomes framework).

 The framework was informed by:

-In August and September 2020 we asked people for feedback on the draft He Ara Oranga outcomes framework.
+In August and September 2020, the Initial Commission asked people for feedback on the draft He Ara Oranga outcomes framework.

 To read a full summary of the feedback, download a copy of the summary report:

-When we started this work, we wanted everyone to be able to have their say on how the system will monitor, measure and improve our country's mental health and wellbeing.
-However, due to COVID-19 we had to change our approach and target organisations that represent the people and diversity of Aotearoa New Zealand.
+When the Initial Commission started this work, they wanted everyone to be able to have their say on how the system will monitor, measure and improve our country's mental health and wellbeing.
+However, due to COVID-19 they had to change their approach and target organisations that represent the people and diversity of Aotearoa New Zealand.